Adrian has been using a Flash Glucose Monitor for more than two years. And it’s completely changed the way he manages his Type 1 diabetes.

 I have lived with Type 1 diabetes since I was diagnosed 19 years ago.
 In the early days I suffered night-time hypos which sometimes caused alarming seizures.
 At the time, I used to test my blood glucose using a finger-prick meter, two to four times a day.
 I always checked at bedtime and 1:30am (because of the problem of those night time hypos) but apart from that only when I had reason to suspect lows or highs.

 Testing 20 times a day is easier and more effective

 When I came across reports of the FreeStyleLibre in 2015, I could see immediately this offered a real leap forward in helping me better understand my blood glucose levels – and not only the current blood glucose figure but also whether it was rising or falling.

 This little piece of tech has significantly changed how I manage my diabetes.
-I now test multiple times a day – typically more than 20 – yet it is far easier and more discreet than finger-prick testing.
+I now test multiple times a day – typically up to 20 – yet it is far easier and more discreet than finger-prick testing.
 And I’m able to keep far closer to target levels not only by reacting to the current blood glucose reading, but more importantly to the trend arrow.